Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 Getting help with your application

 If your organisation does not have specialist fundraising expertise or you have never made an application to NLHF or ACE then we can help.
-Sign up for one of our online workshops to find out more about the grant schemes and talk through key aspects of your application with two of AIM’s experienced consultants, Marilyn Scott and Heather Lomas.
+View the slides from our online workshops with two of AIM’s experienced consultants, Marilyn Scott and Heather Lomas.

 AIM Coronavirus resources